my-lambda-projects/Lambda/9-markdown/callbacks.md

 }, 3000);
 ```

-As we can see, the callback function here has no name and a function definition without a name in JavaScript is called as an ""anonymous function”.
+As we can see, the callback function here has no name and a function definition without a name in JavaScript is called as an “anonymous function”.
 This does exactly the same task as the example above.

 #### Callback as an Arrow Function